hari200702/GitHub-User-Details/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Running Commands

 To Run the code Have,

-1.install Node
+1.install Node.

-2.install node modules
+2.install node modules.

-3.run npm run dev
+3.run npm run dev.

-4.to build npm run build
+4.to build npm run build.